-The Red Devils Foundation are also currently running Monday evening (7pm) sessions at the AJ Bell Stadium with session 7 due to take place tonight (Monday 16th) around life balance.
+The Red Devils Foundation are also currently running Monday evening (7pm) sessions at the The Salford Stadium with session 7 due to take place tonight (Monday 16th) around life balance.

 There are also two Princes Trust groups currently running with one being based at Walkden 6th Form College and another at Salford City Campus.